randyrollofson/cRUST/README.md

 ## How To Use
 1. Clone or download the repository
-2. Run `Cargo build --release` to build plugin.
+2. Run `Cargo build --release` to build plugin
-3. Run `./osx_vst_bundler.sh cRUST target/release/libcrust.dylib` to convert to .vst.
+3. Run `./osx_vst_bundler.sh cRUST target/release/libcrust.dylib` to convert to .vst
-4. Copy .vst into your plugins folder (see your DAW documentation).
+4. Copy .vst into your plugins folder (see your DAW documentation)

 ## Status
 ### Done